ChanghyeonKim93/f446_drone_shield_ros/README.md

     1. Install Mbed Studio.
 You can download from the STMicro homepage.
 Any version is OK.
     2. Make a project in the Mbed Studio. (empty project)
     3. Copy the **all files in 'mbed_code'** folder of this repository to the project folder.
-    4. In Mbed Studio, go to the directory: **TARGET_STM -> TARGET_STM32F446xE -> TARGET_NUCLEO_F446RE**
+    4. In Mbed Studio, go to the directory: **mbed-os -> targets -> TARGET_STM -> TARGET_STM32F446xE -> TARGET_NUCLEO_F446RE**
-    5. Substitute the original 'PeripheralPins.c' file with the provided **'PeripheralPins.c'**.
+    5. Overwrite the original 'PeripheralPins.c' file by **the provided 'PeripheralPins.c'**.

-        It is to use the PWM 4,5,6,7 (TIM8, PA6,PA7,PA8,PA9 pins).
+        This procedure is required to additionally use the PWM 4,5,6,7 (TIM8, PA6,PA7,PA8,PA9 pins).
+In default, only PWM 0,1,2,3 are provided.
 Note that PA6,PA7,PA8,PA9 pins are originally mapped to TIM3.

     6. Build the program in Mbed Studio and upload it to the Nucleo board.